Established in 1948, the Foundation is financed from the proceeds of Mr. Byrnes'

 Workman, Jr. for the leadership they provided during the years of transition

 after the death of Mr. Byrnes.

 Activities of the Foundation today are under the direction of a Board of Directors comprised entirely of Byrnes Scholars

 In 1964 a separate voluntary organization, The Byrnes Scholars, was formed by recipients

 applying for a Byrnes Scholarship should see his guidance counselor.
 Application packets are available for downlad from this website from November through January, which covers the application cycle.
 For more information contact the Byrnes Foundation.

-The application process for 2017 is closed.
+The application process for 2021 is closed.
 Scholarship announcements will be posted to the website in early June.
-Application packets for 2018 will be available December 2017.
+The application for 2022 will be available December 2021.
 Please check back then.